Workplace Mental Health & Lyra EAP Telehealth

 What EAPs Typically Include

-- Free counseling sessions: Usually 3-8 sessions per issue per year
+- Free counseling sessions: Usually 3-8 sessions per issue per year; many EAPs offer up to eight at no cost and may allow more support for separate issues during the calendar year

 - Confidential services: Your employer doesn't know you used it